The Cromer Material Handling Blog

 Even better than cooling an overheated forklift, would be to prevent it from overheating in the first place.

-Aside from avoiding too much exposure to summer heat—not always possible, I know—most of the maintenance items you do already will also prevent forklift overheating.
+Aside from avoiding too much exposure to summer heat—not always possible, but we can try—most of the maintenance items you do already will also prevent forklift overheating.

 • Check in with workers more frequently in hot weather—at least once a shift, if not more.
-It's good for monitoring the forklift, and workers' health to boot.
+It's good for monitoring the forklift, and your team's health to boot.

 Good maintenance and a little watchfulness...that's really all it takes.
-Stay cool this summer!
+Stay as cool as possible this summer!

 Until next month!